functionland/docs/docs/index.md

 **Enter BAS**

 There is currently no modular, open-source, datacenter-grade server hardware option available.
-Hardware that is fully customizable with aesthetically appealing enough to sit comfortably in your home.
+Hardware that is fully customizable and aesthetically appealing enough to sit comfortably in your home.

 **Enter Box**